LIF Financial Services Risk + Compliance Symposium NYC 2026

 STRUCTURE

-A half-day, senior-level forum crafted for compliance-focused leaders, featuring:
+A half-day, senior-level forum crafted for legal, risk, and compliance leaders, featuring:

 • Executive panels